 Layer the Salsa on Top of the Cheese

 As previously said, salsa differs somewhat from a conventional pizza sauce because it is chunky and watery.
 Having said that, you shouldn’t be prevented from using it on your pizzas.

 Finding a method to keep the pizza dough from becoming sticky while still using the salsa as the pie’s basis is your objective here.

-Applying the salsa over the cheese instead of straight onto the pizza base effectively way to use salsa as pizza sauce as it prevents contact between the salsa and the pizza base.
+Applying the salsa over the cheese instead of straight onto the pizza base is an effective way to use salsa as a pizza sauce, as it prevents contact between the salsa and the pizza base.